By Frank Hughes

 A very tough and costly cruise ended with many combat casualties and a devastating fire on the carrier.

-Again, message orders to my dream assignment to the Empire Test Pilot School in England.
+Again, message orders to my dream assignment to the Empire Test Pilot School in England where I can get private pilot lessons.
 What better place to take the Triumph but home, even though the steering wheel was on the wrong side.
 After ETPS came Patuxent River, Maryland, the Navy’s aviation test center and lots of opportunity to fly some neat stuff.

 As our journey in the Navy progressed, I was honored to command a carrier-based attack squadron, and here a major change to our steed took place.
 Immediately after assuming command the maintenance chief came to see me and almost apologetically said, “Skipper, I know you love your car but red is the color of our sister squadron and we are the blue tails.
 If you buy the paint, our guys will paint your car on our off time in my garage.”